First, to set your expectations straight about the tools we’re about to discuss, let’s talk first about what an impact driver is and when it is used.

 Our Take on Milwaukee 2462-20 M12 Impact Driver

-The impact driver also has an onboard fuel gauge in increments of 25% to give you idea of the battery level.
-In addition is the built-in LED work light that’s trigger-activated and located just in front of the trigger so it would cast shadow as you work.
+The impact driver also has an onboard fuel gauge in increments of 25% to give you an idea of the battery level.
+In addition, is the built-in LED work light that’s trigger-activated and located just in front of the trigger so it would cast a shadow as you work.

 What’s the Difference DeWalt 12V Impact Driver and Milwaukee 12V Impact Driver

 Before discussing how these two differ from one another, let’s first acknowledge the aspects where they are similar.

 Evidently, both the DeWalt DCF815S2 and Milwaukee 2462-20 are 12V cordless impact drivers, meaning they work the same and are used for the same purposes – light-duty applications.
 They are both engineered with a brushed motor and have built-in LED work lights that trigger-activate.
 More so, the two tools come with a variable speed trigger for you to set the tool’s speed as accurately as you need.

 Although one may be lighter than the other, both are considered lightweight.
 Interestingly, they both measure 6.5 inches in length.
 They are also designed to provide maximum comfort to their users.